Back to Tutorials

 import torch

-Here we load a pre-trained transformer model suitable for sequence-to-sequence tasks.
-The tokenizer is used to convert text into tokens that the model can understand.
+This is where the magic starts.
+We load a pre-trained transformer model suitable for sequence-to-sequence tasks.
+For this example, we'll use t5-small, a compact but capable model from Google's T5 family.
+The tokenizer is equally important; it converts human-readable text into the numerical tokens that the model can process.

 model_name = "t5-small"